F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

-# Command execution
+# Executable Execution
-There are several ways how to execute a command in PowerShell:
+There are several ways how to run an executable in PowerShell:

 - The standard way is to just type the command.
 - Another option is the `&` operator: `& <command> <arguments>`.
 This way, we can